vvvv/Timeliner/README.md

 Toggle Collapse active track | Ctrl+<
-Nudge selected keyframes by one frame | Left/Right Arrow Keys Nudge selected keyframes values | Up/Down Arrow Keys (also use Shift/Ctrl/Alt vvvv-style to change stepsize)
+Nudge selected keyframes by one frame | Left/Right Arrow Keys Nudge selected keyframes values | Up/Down Arrow Keys (also use Shift/Ctrl/Alt vvvv-style to change stepsize) F5 | Reload page in case it is frozen or to reload CSS

+### Styling
+Edit web\project.css if you want to change colors, stroke-widths or fonts.

 ### Receiving OSC
 All of Timeliners current values are being sent via UDP using the OSC protocoll.
 Specify a target IP address (default: 127.0.0.1 ie. localhost) and a port (default: 4444) via Main Menu -> OSC.